eFuels propelling us towards a carbon neutral future

 Therefore, the increased production of eFuels represents an important development in the fight against climate change.
 They are a particularly effective option in the maritime and aviation sectors, where decarbonization cannot be achieved by electrification alone.
 Additionally, because eFuels are compatible with internal combustion engines, they achieve the same decarbonization goals without the need to build out extensive and expensive infrastructure.

-To accelerate its production of eFuels, HIF Global intends to deploy up to $50 billion to develop facilities in the United States, Chile and Australia, starting first in the US and Chile.
-Construction of the first phase, large-scale commercial plants is slated to begin in late 2023 with the production of eFuels commencing in 2026.
+To accelerate its production of eFuels, HIF Global intends to deploy up to $50 billion to develop facilities in the United States, Chile, Uruguay and Australia, starting first in the US and Chile.
+Construction of the first phase, large-scale commercial plants is slated to begin in late 2024 with the production of eFuels commencing in 2028.
 Once completed, these facilities will produce 150,000 barrels of eFuels a day, leading to the decarbonization of more than 5 million vehicles worldwide, further securing HIF Global's position as a global leader in eFuels.

 Societe Generale has been mandated to provide general financial strategy and planning for the development and financing of these pioneering eFuels facilities, and, more broadly, is committed to playing a leading role in the global energy transition from fossil fuels to more sustainable sources of energy by helping to facilitate projects making use of new and emerging technologies to decarbonize the environment.